Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Introduction

-All of the sequence-level approaches above share a common requirement: large training corpora.
+Deep learning has transformed single-chain protein structure prediction, most visibly through AlphaFold2~\cite{jumperHighlyAccurateProtein2021} and RoseTTAFold~\cite{baekRoseTTAFold2021}.
+The frontier has since shifted toward \emph{designing} novel protein sequences with desired properties~\cite{kuhlmanBradleyAdvances2019,huangComingAgeDeNovo2016}.
+Generative approaches to this problem now range from classical profile hidden Markov models (pHMMs)~\cite{hmmer3,kroghHiddenMarkovModels1994} and Potts models~\cite{morcosDirectCouplingAnalysis2011,ekeberg2013improved,trinquierEfficientGenerativeModeling2021} to deep generative models including variational autoencoders~\cite{kingmaWellingAutoEncoding2014,riesselman2018deep}, autoregressive language models~\cite{ferruzProtGPT2DeepUnsupervised2022,madaniProGenLanguageModeling2023}, alignment-processing transformers~\cite{raoMSATransformer2021}, MSA-conditioned diffusion~\cite{alamdariProteinGeneration2023}, and structure-conditioned methods such as ProteinMPNN~\cite{dauparasProteinMPNN2022} and RFdiffusion~\cite{watsonRFdiffusion2023}.
+Yet all sequence-level approaches share a common requirement: large training corpora.
 Language models are pretrained on millions of UniRef50 sequences; even MSA-conditioned methods require either extensive pretraining or large input alignments.
-This reliance on scale creates a fundamental blind spot.
-The median Pfam family contains fewer than 100 full-length members~\cite{mistryPfamProteinFamilies2021}, and thousands of families have fewer than 50.
-The long tail of protein space, orphan families, newly discovered clades from metagenomic surveys, and engineered libraries from directed evolution, may have only a handful of characterized sequences.
-In this scarce-data regime, learned generative models face a parameter-to-data ratio problem: deep models overfit and collapse in diversity, while pHMMs emit sequences that drift far from the family's functional envelope.
-Yet these small families are precisely where generative tools could have the greatest impact~\cite{yangMachineLearningGuided2019}.
-What is needed is an approach that can extract the statistical structure of a protein family from whatever data is available, even a few dozen sequences, without learning parameters that could overfit.
+This creates a gap for small families.
+The median Pfam seed alignment, the curated set of representative sequences that alignment-based methods take as input, contains only 22 sequences.
+Nearly half of all families have fewer than 20 sequences (Appendix~\ref{si:pfam-census}), below the minimum viable training set for any deep generative architecture.
+In this scarce-data regime, a few dozen sequences cannot constrain the thousands to millions of parameters in a deep generative model, while pHMMs can emit sequences with low identity to the source family.
+What is needed is an approach that can extract the statistical structure of a protein family from whatever data is available, even a few dozen sequences, without learning parameters that could lead to overfitting.